 Who are they?

-Ship Managers, as an umbrella sector of the industry, take on some or all of those operational activities, leaving a ship owner free to pursue other business aims, for example expanding the business.
-Whether a ship owner gives the ship management tasks to a separate division within his/her company, or outsources the job to a third party ship manager outside of the company.
-The services provided will cover the same operational needs.
+Ship Managers, as an umbrella sector of the industry, take on some or all of those operational activities, leaving a ship owner free to pursue other business aims, such as expanding the business.
+Whether a ship owner gives the ship management tasks to a separate division within his/her company, or outsources the job to a third party ship manager outside of the company, the services provided will cover the same operational needs.

 What do they do?